LKOD2/LKOD2/README.md

-- 👋 Hi, I’m @LKOD a developer from chile
+- 👋 Hi, I’m Diego a developer from chile
 - 🎓 I’m currently studying to be a software engineer

 <!---